 However, AI-driven pricing systems use advanced technologies such as machine learning and predictive analytics.
 These systems are capable of analyzing large datasets, which include competitors’ prices, demand fluctuations, and external factors like economic conditions and weather changes, all in real time.

-For instance, major online retailers like Amazon and Walmart leverage AI to dynamically adjust prices multiple times throughout the day.
+For instance, major online retailers like Amazon and Walmart use AI to dynamically adjust prices multiple times throughout the day.
 This method responds to changes in competitor pricing and inventory levels and aligns with real-time demand.

 The use of AI in pricing extends beyond mere speed.
 It contributes significantly to customer satisfaction and a competitive edge by enabling personalized pricing strategies.